Australia Decides 2022: Getting to know Paulini

 The world of musical theatre

-Paulini has graced stages around Australia over the last five years, appearing as Rachel Marron from 'The Bodyguard', Dionne from 'Hair', and Svetlana from 'Chess' (created by ABBA's Benny and Bjorn).
+Paulini has graced the musical theatre stage around Australia over the last five years, appearing as Rachel Marron from 'The Bodyguard', Dionne from 'Hair', and Svetlana from 'Chess' (created by ABBA's Benny and Bjorn).

 This range of characters she has had to portray has provided her with a wealth of experience and newfound talent in her singing abilities.